Big Game Bound: Colts, Broncos look to shake off slow starts in Thursday night clash

-INDIANAPOLIS – The NFL has been as competitive as ever through the first four weeks of the season.
+INDIANAPOLIS (FOX 59) – The NFL has been as competitive as ever through the first four weeks of the season.

 Fifteen of the 16 games last week were within one score in the last quarter for the first time in league history.
 That’s 50 games now that have been that close in the fourth.